CoinPayments API Documentation

 required

-Array of arrays (notifications)
+Array of strings (webhook-notification-array)

 Responses